jbemmel/srl-self-organizing/README.md

 * Max number of spines/leaves in the topology

 ## Deploy lab
+1. Checkout and build the base image from https://github.com/jbemmel/srl-baseimage
-1. Checkout the project from git
+2. Checkout the project from git
-2. `cd Docker && make build` -> this creates a local Docker image called 'srl/auto-config'
+3. `cd Docker && make build` -> this creates a local Docker image called 'srl/auto-config'
-3. `sudo clab deploy -t ./srl-leafspine.lab`
+4. `sudo clab deploy -t ./srl-leafspine.lab`

 ## BGP design details
 This example uses eBGP peering to exchange routes within the fabric, and iBGP towards Linux hosts